 Permanent foster carers provide a permanent home to children and young people where the plan for the child / young person is not to return home to their family and for whom adoption is not the best option.
 It is expected that the child / young person would live with foster carers until they reach 18 years and in some circumstances, longer.
 The important factor for foster carers who offer permanence is that the child/ young person becomes a part of the fostering family.

-Supported Lodgings is shared accommodation where the landlady/landlord (known as Supported Lodgings Provider) provides a young person (lodger) with practical and emotional support with a view to increasing their confidence and readiness to move onto their own home.
+Supported Lodgings is shared accommodation where you will provide a young person with practical and emotional support with a view to increasing their confidence and readiness to move onto their own home.

 From the age of 16 some young people decide that they want to be more independent than within a foster home, but they either lack confidence or the skills required for them to move into their own bedsit/hostel accommodation.
 Supported Lodgings offers them the opportunity to experience elements of independence within a supportive and encouraging environment.

 Reasons why a young person may enter Supported Lodgings:

 In Milton Keynes we have a constant need for carers for young people aged 16 to 21 who are unable to live at home with their families.
 This could be for many different reasons – for example:

 • Young person is leaving the care of the Milton Keynes Council

 • Young person has been asked to leave the family home

 • Family breakdown